Is a divorce affecting your entire family? Was there financial income inequality in marriage?

 Federal child support guidelines take into account if an ex-spouse is intentionally unemployed or underemployed compared to their children’s needs and their own education or health.

 The judge also reviews if a party has failed to provide legally required income information.
-Also, the judge looked at deducted unreasonable expenses, received trust income and benefits.
+Also, the judge looked at deducted unreasonable expenses and received trust income and benefits.

 Do you have questions about financial income inequality during a separation?
 You can reach us via the live chat function in the bottom right of the screen.